4hera/HERA.UI/HERA.UI.CHROME/README.md

 # Usage

-To initialize the control, create an instance of the ChromeUserControl and call its primary function:
+To initialize the control, create an instance of the ChromeUserControl:

 ```csharp
 ChromeUserControl chromeControl = new ChromeUserControl();